wpilibsuite/frc-docs/source/docs/software/telemetry/robot-telemetry-with-sendable.rst

 What is Sendable?
 -----------------

-``Sendable`` (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/util/sendable/Sendable.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classwpi_1_1_sendable.html>`__) is an interface provided by WPILib to facilitate robot telemetry.
+``Sendable`` (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/util/sendable/Sendable.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classwpi_1_1_sendable.html>`__, :external:py:class:`Python <wpiutil.Sendable>`) is an interface provided by WPILib to facilitate robot telemetry.
 Classes that implement ``Sendable`` can declaratively send their state to the dashboard - once declared, WPILib will automatically send the telemetry values every robot loop.
 This removes the need for teams to handle the iteration-to-iteration logic of sending and receiving values from the dashboard, and also allows teams to separate their telemetry code from their robot logic.

 Many WPILib classes (such as :ref:`Commands <docs/software/dashboards/shuffleboard/advanced-usage/shuffleboard-commands-subsystems:Commands and Subsystems>`) already implement ``Sendable``, and so can be sent to the dashboard without any user modification.
 Users are also able to easily extend their own classes to implement ``Sendable``.